Sumitkumar005/query-chatbot/README.md

 - **Apex:** Security testing for prompt injection attacks.
 - **LangSmith:** Observability with detailed tracing and monitoring.
 - **IntellAgent:** Automated evaluation with behavioral analysis and metrics.
+- **Intentbased/agentic** AI assistant that learns and adapts to the users.

 ---